dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2022-03-16

-- Talked with cogeco to reset the bill and upgrade the modem
+- Talked with Cogeco to reset the bill and upgrade the modem
 - Rechecked WIFI coverage at home
 - Configured DONG-STATION on Ubuntu
 - Continued reading Linux and Git commands